 |The answer to the ultimate question of life, the universe and everything?|

 Curl pattern is the least important hair property.
 In general, the curlier your hair is, the more moisture it needs.
-Very curly hair will be dryer, because it has more bends, and the cuticle cannot lie flat against the bends.
-When the cuticle isn't flat, moisture escapes.
+Very curly hair will be dryer, because it has more bends, and the cuticle "shingles" cannot lie flat against the bends in the hair shaft.
+When the cuticle "shingles" aren't flat, moisture escapes.
 People with wavy (type 2) hair often find they need a gel with a harder hold then those with curly hair.
 Different styling techniques will work best for each curl pattern.
 Styling is probably the biggest difference between different curl patterns.
 Also, the straighter your hair, the stronger cleanser you are likely to need.
 Straight hair (1's) will likely need at least an occasional sulfate shampoo.
 Nearly all wavies (2's) need an occasional non sulfate shampoo (low poo).
 Curlies (3's and 4's) are more likely to be able to cowash (conditioner wash) exclusively.

 People with thick hair will probably want heavier products to keep their hair from getting too big.
 They may also prefer air drying, which produces less volume then diffusing.
 On colder days, you can sit under a hard hat dryer to speed things along.